OrgEleCho/EleCho.WpfSuite/README.md

 - TransitioningContentControl: ContentControl that allows you to set transitions
 - Frame: Frame that allows you to set transitions
 - ProgressBar: Origin progress bar with `CornerRadius` property
+- Border: Origin border with `ContentClip` property for binding

 Transitions: